Lesson Plans that Save Teachers Time and Bring Students Results

 As I have worked with hundreds of teachers over the last decade, they all share the same sentiment.
 They need high-quality resources that are universally used to support each other.
 They need content that is rich and engaging to involve students in the learning process.
 They need formative measures that allow students to see themselves progressing toward mastery and can feel successful in their learning.
 Educators are in a search for well-designed content that produces data in real-time to best respond to learners and have the greatest impact on their learning.

 What we have discovered over the last year is that Actively Learn provides a rich content library with engaging grade-level texts.
 The texts include questions embedded in the readings that are aligned with the skills of the standards.
-Data that our educators can closely monitor, providing direct feedback, and intervening when appropriate.
-Actively Learn has given educators content that they can trust and eliminated them spending time to find a rich text and build formative questions around it.
+Actively Learn has given educators content that they can trust and eliminated their need to spend time finding a rich text and build formative questions around it.

 It has allowed for an educator to view all the students in the class at the same time and receive real-time feedback about how they are performing on the standards.
 It allows students to interact and discuss their learning collaboratively both inside and outside of the platform.